tucared/personal-expense-tracker/README.md

    1. Set **cloud_schedulers_parameters.paused** value to `true`.
 This prevents Cloud Schedulers from triggering the _deployed_ function.

-   2. Set **project_id** to another value for your _development_ infrastructure.
+   2. Set **project_id** to another value for your _development_ Google Cloud project.

-2. If you use a remote backend in production, comment all contents from the `backend.tf` file.
+2. If you have a `backend.tf` file, comment all its contents while working on the _development_ infrastructure.

 3. Initialise OpenTofu.